aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 #### Autoscaling & Dynamic Allocation support

-The job ends up with 20 Spark executors/pods on 7 spot EC2 instances.
+The job ends up with 20 Spark executors/pods on 7 spot EC2 instances, approx. 3 executors per EC2 spot instance.
 It takes 10 minutes to complete.
-Based on the resource allocation defined by the job manifest file, it runs approx. 3 executors per EC2 spot instance.

-Once the job is kicked in, you will see the autoscaling is triggered within seconds.
-It scales the Spark cluster from 0 to 10 executors.
-Eventually, the Spark cluster scales to 20 executors, driven by the DynamicAllocation capability in Spark.
+Once the job starts, you will see your Spark cluster scales from 0 to 10 executors.
+Eventually, the Spark cluster lands with 20 executors, driven by the DynamicAllocation capability in Spark.

-The auto-scaling is configured to be balanced within two AZs.
+The auto-scaling is configured to be balanced across two AZs.
 Depending on your business requirement, you can fit the ETL job into a single AZ if needed.

 ```bash
 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone